JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

   * Change PasswordAuthentication to "no"
   * Save & Exit
 * Copy the SSH public key to *root* user, just in case.<br/>
-  `sudo mkdir /root/.ssh`
+  `sudo mkdir /root/.ssh`<br/>
-  `sudo cp /home/admin/.ssh/authorized_keys /root/.ssh/`
+  `sudo cp /home/admin/.ssh/authorized_keys /root/.ssh/`<br/>
-  `sudo chown -R root:root /root/.ssh/`
+  `sudo chown -R root:root /root/.ssh/`<br/>
-  `sudo chmod -R 700 /root/.ssh/`
+  `sudo chmod -R 700 /root/.ssh/`<br/>
   `sudo systemctl restart sshd.service`
 * Exit and login again.
 * You should now only be able to login with *admin* or *root* and your SSH key.
 * Try to login without your SSH key to make sure it's working properly.

-⚠️ Backup your SSH key from your Mac!
-Copy it onto a USB and lock it in a safe.
+⚠️ Backup your SSH key from your Mac -- copy it onto a USB and lock it in a safe.
 There is no fallback login if you lose your SSH key!

 Worst case scenario: you'll need to flash the MicroSD card and set up the system again.
 But luckily all important stuff is on the HDD/SSD and won't be affected :)